elastos/Elastos.Developer.Website/content/elastos_trinity/setup/project_setup.md

 $ trinity-cli run -p android
 ```

-That will package your application as a EPK file, send it to your device, install it inside Trinity, and run it.
+That will package your application as a EPK file, send it to your device, install it inside elastOS, and run it.

 ### Developping your DApp

-After your app is launched inside trinity, you can directly edit your app content from its src/ folder.
-Changes will automatically reload in trinity.
+After your app is launched inside elastOS, you can directly edit your app content from its src/ folder.
+Changes will automatically reload in elastOS.

-### Trinity DApps manifest
+### elastOS DApps manifest

-A *manifest.json* file is created by default in your trinity DApp project.
+A *manifest.json* file is created by default in your elastOS DApp project.
 You can manually edit it whenever needed.
-The Trinity manifest format is fully described in the {{< internallink "trinity manifest guide" "elastos_trinity/guides/trinity_manifest.md" >}}.
+The elastOS manifest format is fully described in the {{< internallink "elastOS manifest guide" "elastos_trinity/guides/trinity_manifest.md" >}}.